anandaniket48/anandaniket48/README.md

 Hello folks.
 This is Aniket.
-Interested in the fields of Battery Thermal management system and solar PV installation designing.
+Interested in the fields of Battery Thermal management system, Solar PV installation designing and Data Analysis